ezYakaEagle442/aro-pub-storage/setup-store-CSI-driver-azure-file.md

 The driver initialization depends on a Cloud provider config file, usually it's /etc/kubernetes/azure.json on all kubernetes nodes deployed by AKS or aks-engine, here is azure.json example.
 This driver also supports read cloud config from kuberenetes secret.

-<span style="color:red">/!\ IMPORTANT </span> : in OpenShift the creds file is located in **“/etc/kubernetes/cloud.conf”**, so you would need to replace the path in the deployment for the driver from “/etc/kubernetes/azure.json” to “/etc/kubernetes/cloud.conf”, issue #[xxx](xxxxx) logged.
+<span style="color:red">/!\ IMPORTANT </span> : in OpenShift the creds file is located in **“/etc/kubernetes/cloud.conf”**, so you would need to replace the path in the deployment for the driver from “/etc/kubernetes/azure.json” to “/etc/kubernetes/cloud.conf”, issue #[https://github.com/kubernetes-sigs/azurefile-csi-driver/issues/282](https://github.com/kubernetes-sigs/azurefile-csi-driver/issues/282) logged.

 ```sh